 - Problem Sensitivity

 As a food server, you'll be surrounded by people and their demands.
 It's easy to get distracted by a loud or persistent customer.
 Conversely, an interesting conversation with a co-worker or a particularly friendly patron might lead you to neglect your work.

-Restaurants may accept resumes from applicants for food service positions, but many use application forms instead.
-In either case, be sure to emphasize those skills your prospective employer is looking for and, when you interview, be prepared to provide examples of how you embody these skills.
+ADD RELEVANT SKILLS TO YOUR RESUME: Restaurants may accept resumes from applicants for food service positions, but many use application forms instead.
+In either case, be sure to emphasize those skills your prospective employer is looking for.

 HIGHLIGHT SKILLS IN YOUR COVER LETTER: It is not likely that you will be asked to provide a cover letter for a food serving job.
 If you are, it would be beneficial to mention the extent of your experience using some of the skills listed above.

 USE SKILL WORDS IN YOUR JOB INTERVIEW: Employers will ask you questions prompting you to share specific scenarios where you used skills you’ve outlined in your resume and application.